62 Notable alumni of

 Biography

 Glenn Robertson Yarbrough was an American folk singer and guitarist.
-He was the lead singer (tenor) with the Limeliters from 1959 to 1963 and also had a prolific solo career.
-Yarbrough had a restlessness and dissatisfaction with the music industry which led him to question his priorities, later focusing on sailing and the setting up of a school for orphans.
+He was the tenor lead singer of the Limeliters from 1959 to 1963 and also had a prolific solo career.
+Yarbrough had a restless dissatisfaction with the music industry that led him to question his priorities, and he later focused on sailing and setting up a school for orphans.

 10. Graham Harman